jojohimawan/intelligent-agent-system/README.md

 This module is the **Kafka producer** for the _Intelligent Agent System_ layer of the **CReATE Fleet Management System.** It is designed to run on a **System on Module (SoM)** embedded in a vehicle, where it collects sensor and telemetry data and publishes it to Kafka.
 Downstream services can then consume this data for further processing and analytics.

 ### Current Features
-- Reads data from serial port.
+- Reads data from serial port and virtual CAN network interface.
-- Parses NMEA sentence.
+- Parses NMEA sentence and OBD2 CAN frames.
 - Publishes data to Kafka topics.
 - Supports Protocol Buffers.
 - Integrates with Schema Registry.